-The anaesthetic department have been collaboratively involved in getting the hospital's Green Plan up and running.
+The anaesthetic department have been collaboratively involved in getting the hospital's "Green Plan" up and running.
 We have already exceeded national targets for reducing waste anaesthetic gases, but are currently striving to do even more.
-As a department we are committed to making our patients' operative journeys as safe as possible, while also minimising the associated carbon footprint.
+As a department we are committed to making our patients operative journey as safe as possible, while also minimising the carbon footprint associated with this journey.
 There are many ideas currently being worked on and we will unveil and celebrate these as they come to fruition.